ST10486463/VoiceForAll/README.md

 - And lastly the gallery which shows the images
 PART 2
 In my webiste created a style.css file that linked to my about,home,news,services,enquiry and gallery html page.
+I then etsablish a base style such font family in my body,headings and also used fon sizes to enlarge the sizes on the headings and header, i used margin to creat space between the image and text and padding i used Typogrpahy syles like letter spacing to makes space betwwn the texts, font weight to make the test bold and line height and i used text-decoration to remove them
+I created a nvigation bar that consists of my home,about,service,enquiry,gallery and news and on my naviagtion bar there is a top bar that consists of social media icons and number for help in my home page i included a button for Get help ehich takes to the enquiry page and i changes the hero imge to my my new one There also background colours and box shadows and i used color purple for my text I added media quries to help to accomodate the tablets,mobile and desktop by adding maax and min which will accomdate the electonic devices' i ensured thta there is psudeoclasses like hover,active and focus on my button and also the nav links on my footer i added a hover and ul
+I ensured that there is also hover on my news "victims stories"